surchs/bids-specification/src/appendices/phenotype.md

 # Tabular phenotypic data guidelines

-This appendix is a collection of guidelines and examples utilizing these guidelines for creating well-organized aggregated tabular phenotypic data.
+This appendix is a collection of guidelines and examples for creating well-organized aggregated tabular phenotypic data.

 ## Guidelines